hramdas/Backend_Code/README.md

 - SQL has a lot of similar syntax so moving from 1 database to another is easy as the syntax is highly similar and thus moving to a different database is easy but with NoSQL this cannot be guaranteed and thus learning curve can be steep.
 - Relational nature of SQL makes it easier for storing and managing data but Mongodb also has relational support but it is generally better avoided as this kind of defeats the main reason for existence of Mongodb
 - ACID properties are the main fortay of SQL and although latest version of Mongodb has ACID support but still adapting to this will take time.

-Installing Mongodb
+#3 Installing Mongodb
 DOWNLOAD MONGO :-
 - You can download mongo from this link Mongodb installation link
 - Download it from the link and then follow the instructions
 - Once installed open a terminal and type mongo and if it opens an interactive shell then we are good else you might need to open another
 - terminal window and type mongod to start mongo deamon and then in another window try mongo again.
-- MongoDB follows mongodb protocol and generally listens on port 27017 Terminologies in MongoDB and comparison with MySQL :-
+- MongoDB follows mongodb protocol and generally listens on port 27017
+-
+## Terminologies in MongoDB and comparison with MySQL :-
 - Database in Mongodb => Entire Database for a project for e.g :- School
 - Collections in Mongodb => Individual logical separations within the database for e.g:- students, classes, etc.
 - Documents in Mongodb => Individual piece of data for e.g :- every student record inside students collection.
 - Fields in Mongodb => individual data points of a document for e.g :- name, age of a student document.
+-
-Some basic commands for mongo :-
+## Some basic commands for mongo :-
 - `show dbs` # shows you all the databases on the mongo system
 - `use test` # this will get us into that db and if db does not exists then it will create one and then take us inside it
 - `db.dropDatabase()` # this will drop the current database
 - `show collections` # shows all the collections in the current db
-- `db.createCollection('users')` # creates a users collection in the current db Basic CRUD in Mongo :-
+- `db.createCollection('users')` # creates a users collection in the current db
+-
+##Basic CRUD in Mongo :-
 - `db.users.insert({"firstName": "Dhaval", "lastName": "Chheda"})` # this will create a new document inside users
 - `db.users.find({})` # this will return all the documents inside users collection ** Note ** :- Mongodb by default adds a unique _id which is unique across all collections and similar concept to MySQL